Densovirinae

 Densovirinae is a subfamily of single-stranded DNA viruses in the family Parvoviridae.
-The subfamily has 11 recognized genera and 21 species.
+The subfamily has 11 recognized genera.
 Densoviruses are known to infect members of insect orders Blattodea, Diptera, Hemiptera, Hymenoptera, Lepidoptera, and Orthoptera, while some viruses infect and multiply in crustaceans such as shrimp or crayfish, or sea stars from phylum Echinodermata.

 Virology

 Densoviruses are small (18–26 nanometers in diameter) and non enveloped.
 Virions are icosahedral in shape with triangulation number (T) = 1.
 There are 60 copies of the coat protein in the virion.
 Each copy has a shape described as a "quadrilateral 'kite-shaped' wedge", and the appearance of the surface is rough with many small projections.
 Virions do not appear to contain lipids.

 Genomes are non-segmented, about 4–6 kilobases in length and usually contain two or three open reading frames.
 The 5' open reading frame encodes two nonstructural proteins (NS-1 and NS-2) and the 3' open reading frame encodes two or three capsid proteins (VP1, VP2, VP3).
 Both the 5' and 3' termini have hairpin loops.
 If a third open reading frame is present (depends on the genus) it encodes a second non structural protein.
 The genome is ambisense, encoding proteins on both the positive sense and negative sense directions.
 Transcriptional regulation and post-transcriptional modification are used to produce different nonstructural proteins and structural proteins.